axone-protocol/docs/docs/tutorials/webapp-1.md

 }
 ```

-Here, the query selects all triples for any subject, predicate and object (no filter).
+In this example, the query selects all triples for any subject, predicate and object (no filter).
 A limit of 2 elements to return is set.
+See the [tutorial about the OKP4 ontology](https://docs.okp4.network/tutorials/ontology-1#retrieve-stored-triples) to understand how to query with filters.

 #### Evaluate Prolog rules: query an `Ask` message to a `law stone` instance